gershtron/Calcluate-Rectangle/README.md

 # Calculate-Rectangle
-a simple application to calculate the square area of a rectangle
+a simple Netbeans application to calculate the square area of a rectangle